Joe Son: Mixed martial arts career

 Son was a mixed martial arts fighter and retired with a record of 0–4.
-Though he had appeared before in Ultimate Fighting Championship's UFC 3 in 1994 as Kimo Leopoldo's cornerman, Son had his proper debut at the UFC 4 event, entering the tournament billed as a Taekwondo 3rd Dan Black Belt and founder of a style called "Jo Son Do".
-He was pitted against Kenpo Karate fighter Keith Hackney, whom Son outweighed by 30 pounds, but was seven inches shorter.
+Though he had appeared before in Ultimate Fighting Championship's UFC 3 in 1994 as Kimo Leopoldo's cornerman, Son had his proper debut at the UFC 4 event.
+He was pitted against Keith Hackney (a wrestling-trained Kenpo Karate fighter), whom Son outweighed by 30 pounds, but was seven inches shorter.
 Son carried a large cross to the ring but struggled under its weight.
 Although Son placed Hackney in a chokehold, his opponent escaped and punched Son repeatedly in the groin, which was legal under the rules of the event.
 Hackney then choked Son to earn the victory when Son tapped out.

 After his fight in UFC, Son competed in a match for the K-1 Kickboxing federation, facing established star Nobuaki Kakuda.
 The much heavier Son initially led the pace with body shots and knees, scoring a mild knockdown by right hook, but he was eventually knocked out by Kakuda via high kick and punches.

 In 2002, Son debuted for Japanese promotion PRIDE Fighting Championships, fighting Takada Dojo exponent Yusuke Imamura at the PRIDE The Best Vol.2.
 He infamously wore a leopard thong with the PRIDE logo and sported eye makeup, as well as a bowler hat at his entrance, and hugged Imamura during the staredown.
 The bout was short, and Son quit after he was taken down and almost slid out of the ring, claiming an elbow injury.

 On April 12, 2002, Son also took part in Xtreme Pankration 2, wherein he faced Joe Moreira.
 After a brief exchange of strikes, Moreira landed a hit which drew blood, and Son then refused to continue fighting, and the fight was called.
 The result was officially listed as "submission (terror)".
 Son would return to PRIDE in July, facing Jukei Nakajima, and he once again gave up after being injured by being thrown on his head by the Japanese fighter.

 Son was also a professional wrestler in Japan for a short time, wrestling Shinya Hashimoto at All Japan Pro Wrestling's second Wrestle-1 event and working as singer and dancer for HUSTLE's third event.

+Fighting Style

+Son entered UFC officially billed to the audience as a Taekwondo 3rd Dan Black Belt, Judo practitioner, and the founder of a style called "Josondo".
+However, his teammate Kimo Leopoldo later disputed these promotional credentials in an interview, characterizing Son instead as a "street fighter" who relied entirely on natural power and athleticism rather than formal traditional martial arts training.
+During his actual bout, Son wore standard wrestling shoes and visually utilized standard American folk wrestling maneuvers, such as an opening clinch takedown and a front headlock hold on the ground.